This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Saltwater also has therapeutic effects and helps to soothe your scalp.

-Is a saltwater pool good for your hair?
+So, is a saltwater pool good for your hair?

 Well, it depends.
 If you have naturally dry hair, you may want to swim there just occasionally.